labyrinthinesecurity/automatedReasoning/controls/ContinuousCompliance/README.md

 ## Automating Master Data

 In the PaaS Cloud, we can leverage a huge opportunity to automate the monitoring of many security and compliance controls: Cloud providers keep up a realtime, comprehensive CMDB of customer assets.
-APIs like **Azure Resource Graph**, **AWS resources explorer** or **steampipe** are easy and fast to query.
+APIs like **Azure Resource Graph**, **AWS resources explorer** or **steampipes** are easy and fast to query.

 In fact, these APIs have become the actual Master Data of all our deployed assets: they are the *ground truth*.